Brugse Vrije: The Manor

-The governing body of the Brugse Vrije was located at the Burg, the square in Bruges where both the civil and ecclesiastical administration were located.
-Initially the Vrije was seated next to the Steen (castle of the count), on the west side of the Burg.
-In the 15th century, the Vrije moved to the other side, where it took over a portion of the count's former court, the Dukes of Burgundy having moved their residence to the newly built Prinsenhof (Bruges).
-In 1434–1440 the Vrije added a tribunal to the southern side, facing towards Groenerei, a canal in Bruges.
+The governing body of the Liberty of Bruges was located at the Burg, the square in Bruges where both the civil and ecclesiastical administration were located.
+Initially the Liberty was seated next to the Steen (castle of the count), on the west side of the Burg.
+In the 15th century, the Liberty moved to the other side, where it took over a portion of the count's former court, the Dukes of Burgundy having moved their residence to the newly built Prinsenhof (Bruges).
+In 1434–1440 the Liberty added a tribunal to the southern side, facing towards Groenerei, a canal in Bruges.
 In 1520–1525, the complex was extended along the row with a new high tribunal, the aldermen's chamber and an entrance-hall.
 The architect was Jan van de Poele.
 A gallery with high arches was built on the Burg-side in 1528–1532.
 In 1606–1607, a chapel was added next to the aldermen's chamber and in 1664–1666 an orphan room, in which records of the castellany's orphans were kept.
 The still existing façades on the Groenerei side was built at this time.
 Lastly, the part of the manor that is visible on the Burg, and which was significantly enlarged by the purchase of the Love in 1555, was rebuilt in 1722–1727 in the Neoclassical style after a design by Jan Verkruys.

 The now classified as heritage (1938) building still exists in this form and was used from 1795 to 1984 as a courthouse.
 Now the building on the Burg houses the city archives, with the reading room located in the chapel.
 Next to the old Court of Justice lies the renaissance hall.
-Located in this former aldermen's chamber of the old Palace of the Brugse Vrije, is the monumental 16th-century Emperor-Charles-fireplace, made of oak wood, alabaster and marble, designed by Lanceloot Blondeel.
+Located in this former aldermen's chamber of the old Palace of the Liberty of Bruges, is the monumental 16th-century Emperor-Charles-fireplace, made of oak wood, alabaster and marble, designed by Lanceloot Blondeel.